StevenWingett/CloseCall/docs/README.md

 It is important to note that while the feature-complex allocation was random, there was a constraint in terms of a given feature could not be allocated to a complex already containing that feature.

 ![Simulation Schematic](./simulation.png)

-##Structural Modelling
-As part of the project, multi-cell HiC datasets have been used to create 3-D structural models.
-CloseCall essentially serves as a wrapper for the tool [MOGEN](https://www.ncbi.nlm.nih.gov/pubmed/26722115), by parsing HiCUP output BAM/SAM files and then passing to MOGEN, along with pre-selected modelling parameters.
-The produced models (PDB format) may be modified by additional scripts for the visualisation of pre-defined features (e.g. PCA-identified Hi-C A/B domains, or high-valency regions).